NASA-PDS/naif-pds4-bundler/docs/source/02_installation_and_setup.rst

 is placed here because following the logical order of this document, it is the first time that you have to face a kernel name with a pattern.

-Throughout the configuration you will find mutliple occurences of kernels must be specified with a pattern.
+Throughout the configuration you will find multiple occurrences of kernels must be specified with a pattern.
 The usage of patterns allows NPB to know that it must scan a directory, or a list, for a specific version of the kernel within the possibilities provided by the pattern, such as the latest version of a